 - Purchase the complete Expat Arrivals Bengaluru Guide (PDF)

 Although Bengaluru is known for its green spaces and also considered India's 'Garden City', it is ranked as one of the world's most traffic-congested cities.
 Getting around in Bengaluru can be chaotic – with vehicles and pedestrians ignoring the rules and vying for dominance on the road.

-Bengaluru's public transport is more limited than that in Mumbai and Delhi.
-However, it's well connected to the national rail network and the city has a relatively new metro system which is being expanded.
-Most people get around using auto rickshaws and buses.
+The metro, which is continually developing, is a convenient way to avoid the roads and one of the more efficient ways of getting from A to B. Still, most people get around using auto rickshaws and buses.
 Expats may prefer to travel by car, but driving oneself in the city can be nerve-wracking.
 For this reason, most expats prefer to hire an Indian driver who is familiar with the various areas as well as the driving style of locals.

 Public transport in Bengaluru

-Trains on the Namma Metro generally run from 5am to 11pm and are relatively frequent with a train arriving every 15 minutes.
+Trains on the Namma Metro generally run from 5am to 11pm and are relatively frequent with a train arriving between every 4 to 20 minutes.

 Taxis in Bengaluru

-Passengers may need to book their services over the phone, usually at least half an hour in advance, especially if they plan on travelling during rush hour.
-Ride-hailing services such as Uber are also operational in the city.
+Passengers may need to book their services over the phone, usually in advance, especially if they plan on travelling during rush hour.
+Ride-hailing services such as Uber and Ola Cabs are also operational in the city.

-These ubiquitous three-wheeled vehicles are a quick way of getting around but it can be a hair-raising experience.
+These ubiquitous three-wheeled vehicles are a quick way of getting around, but it can be a hair-raising experience.
 Although they operate on meters, be sure to agree on a price before going anywhere.
 There has been a move for pink autos directed at female passengers in Bengaluru, however, progress has been slow.

 Driving in Bengaluru

 Expats who plan to be in India for an extended period of time often rent or buy a car and some hire a car and a driver.
 Local drivers generally know their way around and can get around quicker than an expat would.

-Expats who attempt to get behind the wheel themselves are likely to struggle.
+Expats who attempt to get behind the wheel themselves may struggle.
 Road conditions in Bengaluru aren't always good, local drivers are often erratic and signage isn't always clear.
 Bengaluru also ranks as one of the world's most congested cities and traffic becomes gridlocked during rush hour.